How to Save Summertime Magic with Storytelling

 All journals can be purchased through Amazon.
 You can find the currently available ones here.
 Including a companion journal to the book linked above.
 The journals are a great way to create a keepsake.
 You can also order multiple copies to have as a workbook for groups that are looking to work together to tell their stories together.

 The Legacy Program & Activities Package is live.
 This includes worksheets, specific instructions, activity suggestions, and how to execute an engaging storytelling activity.
-This is a great addition to your activity planning and can make your lift a little easier when it comes to planning engaging programming for the people your care for.
+This is a great addition to your activity planning and can make your lift a little easier when it comes to planning engaging programming for the people you care for.

 If you find you need more one on one support, you can always book time on Gael's calendar here.